0xjcr/coinsage/README.md

 - Portfolio Tracker: Monitor your crypto portfolio with precision.
 Keep track of the value of your holdings and track their performance over time.

-- Customizable Watchlist: Create your personalized watchlist by adding the cryptocurrencies you are interested in.
+- Customizable Trackinglist: Create your personalized Trackinglist by adding the cryptocurrencies you are interested in.
 Quickly access essential information without the clutter.
+Items in the Tracking list are color-coded with varying shades of red or green, indicating the intensity of the token's price change over the last 24 hours.

 - User-friendly Interface: Coinsage provides an intuitive and clean interface that makes navigating through the app a breeze.